-Parents must sign in at the office, & collect a visitors badge, if they need to come into the school with their child.
+Parents must sign in at the office and collect a visitor badge, if they need to come into the school with their child.

-Please note that the front door to the school office is locked from 8:40-9am and 3-3:30pm during which time you can only access the school through the playground.
+Please note: The front door to the school office is locked from 8.40am-9am and 3pm-3.30pm, during which time you can only access the school through the playground.
 This is for the children’s safety, so please do not ask for an exception to be made for you.

 What happens if my child is late?

 If your child arrives after the rest of their class has gone inside with their teacher, they will need to register at the school office.
 This is really important so that we have a record that your child is in the building!

 When registering at the school office, your child will order their school dinner and will be given a slip to take to their class teacher to show that they’ve been marked on the registers.
 You will need to sign them in, giving a reason for being late.
 We understand that, at times, everyone can be late due to unavoidable circumstances.
 However you will receive a letter and be called to a meeting with our attendance team if your child is repeatedly late.

 What happens if my child is absent?